sahilphule/devops-templates/documentation/devspace/devspace.md

 # Dev Containers on EKS using DevSpace

 DevSpace is an open-source developer tool for Kubernetes that lets you develop and deploy cloud-native software faster.
-DevSpace is a very lightweight, client-only CLI tool which uses your current kube-context, just like kubectl or helm.
-DevSpace, also falls in the category of dev container tools.
+DevSpace is a very lightweight, client-only CLI tool that uses your current kube-context, just like Kubectl or Helm.
+DevSpace also falls in the category of dev container tools.
 Three of the most striking features of DevSpace are:
-- configurable out of the box SSH server injection, as well as the
+- configurable out-of-the-box SSH server injection, as well as the
-- two-way sync capability between local host file system and development container file system, and that
+- two-way sync capability between the local host file system and development container file system, and that
 - DevSpace development containers run on Kubernetes.

 ---